 You can see that we have done a rather good job of determining the underlying parameters and quantifying the variance in our system.
-Because the system has so much randomness it is not possible to have precise predictive power.
+Because the system contains so much noise, it is not possible to have precise predictive power.
 However, we have recovered the underlying model quite well.